andrewrametta/quarantine-date-night/README.md

 We hope that with some inspiration from are search results you can pick the perfect recipe and movie for your next quarantined date night in.
 Enjoy!

+The technology stack used in this app is as follows: *HTML *CSS *JavaScript *jQuery